n0mius/asodo/README.md

 I wanted a quick way to download songs with `yt-dlp` using just a keybind.
 Now, I can simply copy the URL of the song I'm listening to, press a keybind, and the download starts automatically.

 ## How It Works
-1. Copies the YouTube URL from your clipboard.
+1. Copies the URL from your clipboard.
 2. Retrieves the video title using `yt-dlp`.
 3. Notifies you before and after downloading.
 4. Downloads and converts the audio to your specified format in the target directory.